carj/pyPreservica/docs/content.rst

 object-details
 ^^^^^^^^^^^^^^^^^

-Get the details for a Asset or Folder as a raw json document
+Get the details for a Asset or Folder as a Python dictionary object containing CMIS attributes

 .. code-block:: python